 In Nigeria, the IBRD-funded Lagos Urban Transport Project (FY02-FY11) supported a bus rapid transport (BRT) system, the first of its kind in Sub-Saharan Africa, as an example of a comprehensive and integrated approach to improving public transport.
 In Lagos, some 200,000 commuters per day are now using this bus system.
 In addition to safe, clean, and reliable transport, BRT passengers have also enjoyed a 30 percent decrease in average fares despite a 100 percent rise in fuel costs.
 Commuters have also cut their time in transit by 40 percent, and reduced the average waiting time by 35 percent.
 Time and money spent by poor households on travel was reduced from 90 minutes and Naira 150 in 2003, to 23 minutes and Naira 100 by June 2009.

-A $20 million trade and transport facilitation project financed by IBRD and implemented between FY 07 and FY 12 the movement of freight between the Former Yugoslav Republic of Macedonia and neighboring countries in South East Europe, by removing selected border zone bottlenecks and improving the efficiency and quality of road and rail services along the Trans-European Transport Corridor X. For example, waiting time for cars and buses at the Blace border crossing was brought down from 10 minutes on average in 2008 to 2.5 minutes in 2012 at entrance and from 12 minutes on average in 2008 to 1.9 minutes in 2012 at country exit.
-This represents reductions in waiting time for vehicles of 75 percent at entrance and 84 percent at exit.
+A $20 million trade and transport facilitation project financed by IBRD and implemented between FY07 and FY12 helped facilitate the movement of freight between the Former Yugoslav Republic of Macedonia and neighboring countries in South East Europe by removing selected border zone bottlenecks and improving the efficiency and quality of road and rail services along the Trans-European Transport Corridor X. For example, waiting time for cars and buses at the Blace border crossing was brought down from 10 minutes on average in 2008 to 2.5 minutes in 2012 at the country entrance and from 12 minutes on average in 2008 to 1.9 minutes in 2012 at the country exit.
+This represents reductions in waiting time for vehicles of 75 percent as they enter and 84 percent as they exit.
 Freight train processing time dropped from 450 minutes to 90 minutes at rail Corridor X border stations, in part thanks to modern telecommunications system and border operations protocols involving Customs and Railways introduced by the project.

 In Mexico, IBRD, in partnership with the Carbon Fund and the Clean Technology Fund, contributes to the transformation of urban transport toward a lower carbon growth path.
 The Urban Transport Transformation Program (FY10-FY17) proposed to reduce CO2 emissions in Mexican cities by approximately 1.96 million tons per year beginning in 2017 through capacity building and the development of 18 integrated transit systems.
 This project represented a scaling-up of the prototype Carbon Fund project: Mexico City Insurgentes Bus Rapid Transit (BRT) System (FY06), which was the first surface mass transport corridor in Mexico City.
 At the end of 2012, 17 percent of the users of the Insurgentes BRT owned a car, but chose to use the BRT system, and demand had reached an average of 290,000 rides per weekday, with peaks of over 300,000 trips per day.